 The same goes for the likes of “Ending Days” and “Hope Dies Young”, where bands revisits second half of 00’s, an interesting period.
 Thanks to overall sound and cleverly arranged elements these songs fit onto the album as well as any other.

-The same goes for massive epic closer “Ravenghast” which wraps the album up in a Gothic meets Medusa way and it still fits with the rest of the album.
+Same can be said aboit massive epic closer “Ravenghast” which wraps the album up in a Gothic meets Medusa way and it still fits with the rest of the album.
 Even the two bonus tracks featured on the limited edition of the album work well and are worthy the investment.

 And that’s a common case for the album in general, because while the band is browsing through their early career, commercial peeks and even some of the more experimental albums, the overall feel is that of an album and not collection of songs from different periods.
 Obsidian stands comfortably next to anything the band has done before and it makes so much sense when placed in context of especially last 4-5 records.

-The direction anno 2020 might be logical, but it’s also a right approach for the band who has during the course of their career, successfully touched upon so much distinctive.
+The direction anno 2020 might be logical, but it’s also a right approach for the band who has in course of their career, successfully touched upon so much distinctive.
 This sort of lookback is not only justified because of the importance of this band, but it makes so much sense when it’s delivered in such an impeccable and inspired way.
-Obsidian celebrates band’s body of work in a vital and inspiring way and it does it better than any compilation or re-recording of old material ever could.
+Obsidian celebrates band’s body of work in a vital and creative way and it does it better than any compilation or re-recording of old material ever could.